LPology/Simple-Ajax-Uploader/README.md

 When an upload begins, the file size of the upload is inserted into the <code>sizeBox</code> element and the CSS width of the <code>progress</code> element is set to 0%.
 As the upload progresses, the CSS width percentage of the <code>progress</code> element will be updated accordingly.

+This approach provides developers with a great deal of flexibility -- progress indicators can be styled in any way and placed anywhere on the page.

 #### Method 2: Multiple file uploads ####

 Below is an example of how to implement multiple file uploading with progress bars.
 A new progress bar is created for each file upload within the `onSubmit()` callback function.
-This provides developers with a great deal of flexibility -- progress indicators can be styled in any way and placed anywhere on the page.

 Like in Method 1, the newly created elements are assigned roles using  the `setProgressBar()` and `setFileSizeBox()` functions.
 Unlike the previous example, however, the progress elements are automatically removed when the upload is completed.